adamwitiak/adamwitiak.github.io/README.md

 # adamwitiak.github.io

-This website currently contains a CMSC320 Project by Adam Witiak, Benjamin Rohd, and Tanaya Jha.
+This is a personal website for Adam Witiak.